-The preparation of the financial statements in conformity GAAP requires management to make estimates and assumptions that affect certain reported amounts of assets and liabilities.
+The preparation of the financial statements in conformity with GAAP requires management to make estimates and assumptions that affect certain reported amounts of assets and liabilities.
 These estimates also affect the contingent assets and liabilities at the date of the financial statements and the reported amounts of receivables and expenses during the period.
 Accordingly, actual results could differ from those estimates.

-NOTE 3 POOLED CASH
+NOTE 3: POOLED CASH

 Cash is deposited into the District's concentration account and reconciled by the Office of Finance Operations on a monthly basis.
 The cash balances are insured under the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 and securities are insured up to \$500,000 under Securities Investor Protection Corporation (SIPC).
-At times, the balances on deposits and securities will exceed the balance insured by the FDIC and SIPC.
+At times, the balances on deposit and securities will exceed the balance insured by the FDIC and SIPC.

 The Fund's cash is deposited into an invested pooled account with the District.
 As required by D.C.
 Law 34-1802, the District allocates to the Fund its share of interest income earned from the pooled account.
-In fiscal year 2022, interest income allocated to the Fund totaled \$ 218,839.
-At September 30, 2022 and 2021, the Fund's pooled cash with the District totaled \$6,402,574 and \$16,594,779, respectively.
+In fiscal year 2023, interest income allocated to the Fund totaled \$848,713.
+On September 30, 2023, and 2022, the Fund's pooled cash with the District totaled \$8,378,040 and \$6,402,574 respectively.

 In accordance with District policies, substantially all deposits were insured or collateralized with securities held by the District or by its agent in the name of the District.
-As of September 30, 2022 and 2021, there was no exposure to interest rate, credit, concentration or foreign currency risks as the Fund held no investments.
+As of September 30, 2023, and 2022, there was no exposure to interest rate, credit, concentration or foreign currency risks as the Fund held no investments.